abneribeiro/A64-API/README.md

 This project is an application developed in Node.js using the MongoDB database.
 The application allows users to be created with a username, email, and password.
 Once created, they can create posts.
 Each user will have their **userId** associated with each post.

-  <h2 style ="text-align: center; color:#DBEF80;font-weight: bold;">Technologies Used<h2>
+<h2 style ="text-align: center; color:#DBEF80;font-weight: bold;">Technologies Used </h2>

   - Node.js: Backend development platform.
   - Express.js: Web framework for Node.js that facilitates the creation of routes and APIs.
   - MongoDB

 ### Project Dependencies